alt-romes/alt-romes.github.io/posts/2026-01-30-from-side-project-to-kickstarter-a-walkthrough.md

 ---

-title: "How I turned my Anki side project into $15K raised on Kickstarter"
+title: "How I turned my Anki side project into a Kickstarter: A Walkthrough"
 # title: "From Anki to Kickstarter: The Making Of Kanjideck"
 # title: "Kanjideck: The full walkthrough from zero to launch"
 # title: "From Side Project to Kickstarter: A Walkthrough"